It’s time to stop worrying about money and the future

-If you weren’t prepared with an emergency fund, multiple income streams, and a zero debt balance, you’re likely feeling the stress of an uncertain and unpredictable financial future.
+If you weren’t prepared with an emergency fund, multiple sources of income streams, and a zero debt balance, you’re likely feeling the stress of an uncertain and unpredictable financial future right about now.

 I totally get it, because I’m right there with you.

-However, I know that stress, worry and fear are absolutely useless when you’re trying to overcome adversity.
-In fact, worrying about money excessively can lead to health problems such as ulcers, insomnia, hypertension and heart attacks.
+However, I know that stress, worry and fear are absolutely useless when you’re trying to overcome an adverse situation.
+In fact, worrying about money excessively can lead to a lower quality of life with health problems such as ulcers, insomnia, hypertension and heart attacks.
 Not to mention taking a toll on your mental health by increasing the risk of anxiety and depression.

 Financial stress usually stems from fear of the unknown – what will happen if … ?
 The various scenarios that play like a broken record in your mind can leave you feeling helpless, hopeless, and out of control.
 This is a scary place to be.

-If you’d like to learn how to stop worrying about money, here are 13 ways you can take action and gain control of both your finances *and* your feelings.
+If you’d like to learn how to stop worrying about money, keep reading to discover 14 ways you can take action and gain control of both your finances *and* your feelings.

 #1 Identify the cause

 Before you can address the stress, you need to know what’s causing it.
-Take some time to reflect on any current circumstances that cause you to feel anxious, frustrated, angry or worried.
+Take some time to reflect on any current circumstances that create an anxious feeling for you.

-Maybe you feel stress when you’re looking at your debt, or balancing your checkbook, or paying your bills.
+Maybe you feel stress when you’re looking at your credit card debt, or balancing your checkbook, or trying to pay your bills on time.

 Once you identify the tasks and the thoughts that elevate your heart rate, write them down.
 It’s difficult to think clearly when we feel overwhelmed, and this list will help keep your feelings in perspective.